gitdemont/IFCshiny/README.md

 `Compensation` is experimental and will be used to tweak compensation

-`Images` is displayed when input file(s) contains a rif or a cif file.
-It allow to tweak, display and export images.
+`Images` is displayed when input file(s) contain(s) a rif or a cif file.
+It allows to tweak, display and export images.
 User can also drag the tab; doing so Images tab becomes floatable and allows for manual tagging or live population modification display.

 `Network` contains the gating strategy.
 It also permits to import and export gating strategy

 `Plot` includes user friendly clickable elements to display features (FL) values as histogram (1D), bi parametric scatter or density plot (2D) and even 3D graphs.
-In addition, several tools allows to easily draw and manipulate regions in an interactive way.
+In addition, several tools allow to easily draw and manipulate regions in an interactive way.

 `Machine Learning` is the place to apply several machine learning algorithms on your data to help you in doing supervised or unsupervised clustering